ImTheTom/labyrinth-Searcher/README.md

 ### Suggested Set up

-Try A start graph search with filter actions on a 10 by 14 maze.
+Try A star graph search with filter actions on a 10 by 14 maze.